AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 ### How to use?

-As mentioned earlier, this functionality is disabled by default.
-To enable this feature, you need to add a configuration that connects to the service where the request logs will be stored.
-By default, the connection is implemented for the Redis server.
+Since this functionality is disabled by default, you need to add a configuration that connects to the service where the request logs will be stored.
+By default, the connection is configured for a Redis server.
 The following options work for new and existing installations:

 ```bash